 Every summer, gardeners everywhere are inundated with huge amounts of zucchini.
 And sometimes huge amounts of huge zucchini if they weren’t watching the garden every day.
-Those suckers can GROW!
+Those things can GROW!

 I have used this recipe for years and years, and tested it on kids aged 2 to 72.
 Funny that it’s only the adults that give these brownies the side-eye when they find out there is zucchini in them (which you can’t even TASTE.)
 Kids love ’em and so will you!